 - 9.1.
-In consideration for the grant of the Licence, the Company shall pay Yeda a non-refundable licence fee of US \$[] per year (or part thereof) during the term of this Agreement ("the Annual Licence Fee") to be paid in advance at the beginning of each 1 (one) year period during the term of this Agreement, commencing on the fifth (5th) anniversary of the date of signature of this Agreement and until (and including) the nineteenth (19th) anniversary thereof.
-For the removal of doubt, the first Annual Licence Fee shall be paid on the fifth (5th) anniversary of the date of signature of this Agreement until (and including) the nineteenth (19th) anniversary thereof.
-The amount of the Annual Licence Fee paid by the Company as aforesaid shall be credited against royalties and/or other payments due and payable by the Company pursuant to clause 9.2 below during the 1 (one) year period in respect of which the Company shall have paid such Annual Licence Fee provided that the total amount of such royalties and other payments so payable during such 1 (one) year period exceeds US[].
-For the removal of - [] Omitted pursuant to a confidential treatment request.
+In consideration for the grant of the Licence, the Company shall pay Yeda a non-refundable licence fee of US \$[\\\] per year (or part thereof) during the term of this Agreement ("the Annual Licence Fee") to be paid in advance at the beginning of each 1 (one) year period during the term of this Agreement, commencing on the fifth (5th) anniversary of the date of signature of this Agreement and until (and including) the nineteenth (19th) anniversary thereof.
+For the removal of doubt, the first Annual Licence Fee shall be paid on the fifth (5th) anniversary of the date of signature of this Agreement and thereafter on each anniversary of the date of signature of this Agreement until (and including) the nineteenth (19th) anniversary thereof.
+The amount of the Annual Licence Fee paid by the Company as aforesaid shall be credited against royalties and/or other payments due and payable by the Company pursuant to clause 9.2 below during the 1 (one) year period in respect of which the Company shall have paid such Annual Licence Fee provided that the total amount of such royalties and other payments so payable during such 1 (one) year period exceeds US[\\\].
+For the removal of - [\\\] Omitted pursuant to a confidential treatment request.
 The confidential portion has been filed separately with the Securities and Exchange Commission.